-The "thousand different problems" argument for $\mathbf{P} \neq \mathbf{NP}$
+The "thousand different problems" argument for $P \neq NP$

 "The class NP [...] contains thousands of different problems for which no efficient solving procedure is known."
-[97]
+[104]

 "Among the NP-complete problems are many [...] for which serious effort has been expended on finding polynomial-time algorithms.
-Since either all or none of the NP-complete problems are in P, and so far none have been found to be in P, it is natural to conjecture that none are in P." [134], Page 341.
+Since either all or none of the NP-complete problems are in P, and so far none have been found to be in P, it is natural to conjecture that none are in P." [142], Page 341.

 I find these claims strange.
 In fact, the theory of NP completeness leads me to an opposite conclusion.
-As we saw, the problems can all be translated one into the other with extremely simple procedures, essentially doing nothing, just maybe complementing a bit.
+As we saw in Chapters 4 and 5, the problems can all be translated one into the other with extremely simple procedures, essentially doing nothing, just maybe complementing a bit.
 In what sense are they different?
 I think a good definition of different is that they are not known to be reducible to each other in a simple manner.